Kiwifruit: History

+Cultivation of Chinese gooseberries spread from China in the early 20th century to New Zealand, where the first commercial plantings occurred.
+After the Hayward variety was developed, the fruit was consumed by British and American servicemen stationed in New Zealand during World War II.
+Kiwifruits were exported to Great Britain and Australia from 1953, and then to California from 1959.

 In New Zealand during the 1940s and 1950s, the fruit became an agricultural commodity through the development of commercially viable cultivars, agricultural practices, shipping, storage, and marketing.
+During this time, the name kiwifruit was adopted by New Zealand exporters.

 In the 1970s, New Zealand's kiwifruit industry experienced significant growth.
 To support this expansion, the Kiwifruit Export Promotion Committee was established in 1970 to coordinate marketing efforts and later, in 1977, the Kiwifruit Marketing Licensing Authority was formed to set market standards and advise the government, giving growers some control over licensing exporters.
 The New Zealand Kiwifruit Marketing Board was later renamed Zespri International Limited in 1997.
 This rebranding marked a strategic move to enhance global recognition and market presence.

 In 1978, China established the National Cooperative Group for Kiwifruit Research, launching a nationwide survey of wild Actinidia germplasm.
 This effort led to the selection of over 1,400 candidate cultivars.
 By the early 1980s, China began cultivating kiwifruit commercially, initially planting less than one hectare with the 'Hayward' cultivar from New Zealand.
 Over the following decades, China's kiwifruit industry expanded significantly, and by 2020, 'Hayward' accounted for only 6.3% of total plantings, as domestically bred cultivars gained prominence.

 Among these are 'Hongyang', a red-fleshed kiwifruit selected in Sichuan from seedlings raised from wild-collected seeds, 'Jinyan', a yellow-fleshed variety, and 'Donghong', another red-fleshed cultivar, also known as Oriental Red.

 The Wuhan Botanical Garden of the Chinese Academy of Sciences (CAS) plays a key role in China's kiwifruit conservation and breeding.
 It houses the world's largest kiwifruit gene bank, with 73 validated or protected varieties and 426 high-quality strains, including Donghong, Jinyan, and Jintao.
 In 2001, it sold exclusive breeding rights for Jintao to the Italian company Jingold, and in 2012, a collaboration with Jingold resulted in the development and patenting of the Jinyan and Donghong cultivars.